RaySoumyadeep/BCG_Customer_Churn_Case_Study/README.md

 # The BCG Data Science &amp; Advanced Analytics Virtual Experience Program

-BCG GAMMA is transforming the businesses of today through data science and advanced analytics initiatives and our goal is to help companies generate competitive advantage through these initiatives. .
+BCG GAMMA is transforming the businesses of today through data science and advanced analytics initiatives and the company's goal is to help companies generate competitive advantage through these initiatives. .

 ## Tasks